swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authentication Requests.md

 The specification also defines the `<psc:RequestedPrincipalSelection>` element that should be used by Identity Providers that may need information about a known user in order to avoid prompting for the user ID<sup>1</sup>.
 The element should be included as an extension in the Identity Provider metadata under the `<md:IDPSSODescriptor>` element.

+Even though the main purpose of the `<psc:PrincipalSelection>` extension is to aid the Identity Provider in selecting a particular subject for the authentication, an Identity Provider MAY also compare the match values present in the extension with the resulting attributes from the user authentication, and in case of a mismatch, respond with an error.
+In these cases the second-level SAML status code MUST be set to `urn:oasis:names:tc:SAML:2.0:status:UnknownPrincipal` \[[SAML2Core](#saml2core)\].

-> \[1]\: The typical use case is when a user once has authenticated for a service and provided his or hers user ID to the Identity Provider, and is about to perform a signature.
+> \[1\]: The typical use case is when a user once has authenticated for a service and provided his or hers user ID to the Identity Provider, and is about to perform a signature.
 If the Identity Provider prompts the user for the user ID once again the user experience is poor and the Service Provider will receive customer complaints.

 <a name="requirements-notation"></a>
 ### 1.1.
 Requirements Notation